autotelik/datashift_journey/README.md

 [![Code Climate](https://codeclimate.com/github/autotelik/datashift_journey/badges/gpa.svg)](https://codeclimate.com/github/autotelik/datashift_journey)
 [![Test Coverage](https://codeclimate.com/github/autotelik/datashift_journey/badges/coverage.svg)](https://codeclimate.com/github/autotelik/datashift_journey/coverage)

+A Rails software Wizard(https://en.wikipedia.org/wiki/Wizard_%28software%29)

-Quickly and easily build questionnaires, application forms, checkouts, surveys, registration processes etc.
+Quickly create a sequence of forms (dialogs) that lead your user through a series of defined steps - ideal for questionnaires, application forms, checkouts, surveys, registration processes etc.

 Using a simple state machine based DSL, quickly define a multi page journey through your site.

+State is maintained in one of the backends, with different storage models being provided out of the box, or use your own model structure.

+Full server-side processing can be delayed until the submission of the final form.

 The DSL provides high level syntactic sugar to program the steps or pages through your site, including complex branching depending on collected values.